Our research provides the information necessary to understand complex labor problems and advocate for effective reforms.

 - A baseline assessment of recruitment and labor conditions in the coffee sector, along with workers’ needs and preferred means of gaining information

-- Trainings for workers, government officials, local NGO representatives, and coffee producers, traders and brands
+- Trainings for workers, government officials, local civil society organization (CSO) representatives, and coffee producers, traders and brands

 - Development of a Grievance Reporting and Information Dissemination (GRID) system to improve transparency regarding labor broker practices.
 The GRID system operates via a toll free hotline as well as in-person locations.
 Our aim is that companies in the Guatemalan coffee supply chain will use the information collected through this project to ensure that their supply chains are free from exploitative labor broker practices that can expose them to legal and reputational risk.